Ogden, New York: Geography

-Ogden is bordered on the north by the town of Parma, on the east by the town of Gates, on the west by the town of Sweden, and the south by the towns of Riga and Chili.
+Ogden is in western Monroe County and is bordered on the north by the town of Parma, on the east by the towns of Greece and Gates, on the west by the town of Sweden, and on the south by the towns of Riga and Chili.
+A short distance at Ogden's southwest corner is bordered by the town of Bergen in Genesee County.
+Downtown Rochester is 10 mi to the east.